 The Jewellery Quarter has a dedicated station (JEQ) on Vyse Street.
 Trains run approximately every 10 minutes and the stop is connected to major towns and cities in the UK including London and Solihull.

-The Jewellery Quarter is accessible from the city centre via the following routes – 8A, 8C and 101 (stops closest to Warstone Lane) and 16, 74, and 75 (stops on Great Hampton Street).
+The Jewellery Quarter is accessible from the city centre via the following routes – 8A, 8C and 101 (stops closest to Warstone Lane) also the 16, 74 buses (stops on Great Hampton Street).
 Visit National Express West Midlands website for up-to- date timetables.

 On foot / cycle

 From the city centre (New Street Station), it is a 20 minute walk (see pink route).
 Birmingham’s canal ways provide the perfect route for cycling – please visit the Canal and River Trust website to view the cycling route through the Jewellery Quarter.Quarter.

 The Jewellery Quarter is well-signposted from the city centre, look out for the brown tourist signs on all major routes.
 From the north-west / north-east – take the M6, or M1From the south-west / south-east – take the M40 or M5

 There is a huge array of car parks throughout the Jewellery Quarter.
 This includes a multi storey car park on Vyse Street.
 There is also on street parking.

 Useful information of what to see and do in the Jewellery Quarter.

 119 Vyse Street

 Opening hours: 9.00am – 18.00pm Monday to Friday, 9.00am – 15.00pm Saturday